felipehespanhol/contact_importer_test/README.md

 To start the server:
 `bundle exec rails s`

+To start sidekiq in order to process background jobs:
+`bundle exec sidekiq`

 ## Import files

 There is a sample CSV file located in `fixtures/contacts_sample.csv`

+In the same folder there are a couple of samples to test different scenarios.